NGC Registry

 View Coin 1787 Nueva Guatemala GUATEMALA - COLONIAL 8R 1787NG M NGC XF 40 This was my first Charles III portrait 8 reales from the Guatemala City mint.
 It has the NG mint mark for Nueva Guatemala.
 This series is not rare but examples do not appear at auction very often.
 It's from the June 2010 Cayón Subastas, Madrid, Spain.
 Cy12118.
 Acuñación floja (weakly struck).
 MBC+/EBC-, algunos restos de brillo original en rev (some remnants of original luster on reverse)

-View Coin 1788 Madrid SPAIN 8R 1788M M CHARLES III NGC XF 45 I was finally able, after waiting 11 years, to replace my worn specimen of this date with a much nicer example of the Charles III portrait design from the Madrid mint.
+View Coin 1788 Madrid SPAIN 8R 1788M M CARLOS III NGC XF 45 I was finally able, after waiting 11 years, to replace my worn specimen of this date with a much nicer example of the Charles III portrait design from the Madrid mint.
 It was the first 8 reales issued from the Madrid mint since the 1782 mintage.
 Other than the crowned M mint mark, the design is the same as the other principle Spanish mint of the time, Seville.

 From the Heritage October 2021 World & Ancient Coins Signature Auction.